-The village of Alassa is situated about 12 kilometres from Limassol and was moved to the position which it is in today, after its original location was submerged underwater in 1989 by the manmade Kouris Lake.
-The Kouris Lake was created by the Kouri Dam (the largest dam in Cyprus) in 1988.
+The village of Alassa is situated about 12 kilometres from Limassol and was relocated to the position which it is in today, after its original location was submerged underwater in 1989 by the manmade Kouri Dam (the largest dam in Cyprus).

 The village has previously been abandoned during the 17th century and a small community was created again in 1881.